danlentz/cl-ctrie/readme.md

   vector will occur

-_[method]_           `REFRESH  ((SNODE SNODE) GEN)`

-> An SNODE represents a LEAF storage cell and does not require
-    any coordination with generational descriptors, and so is simply returned as-is.

-_[method]_           `REFRESH  ((INODE INODE) GEN)`

-> Generate a replacement for inode that continues to reference the
-    same MAIN-NODE as before, but otherwise contains the new generational descriptor GEN, and a new REF substructure initialized with freshly generated metadata, unconditionally discarding the old.
-    Note that the refresh of an inode is not transitive to the nodes contained in the portion of the CTRIE that it references.
-I.e., the process does not eagerly descend and propagate until needed, eliminating the overhead incurred by full traversals which, in many situations, turn out to be not even necessary.

-_[method]_           `REFRESH  ((CNODE CNODE) GEN)`

-> Return a new cnode structure identical to CNODE, but with any
-    arcs that are INODES refreshed to generational descriptor GEN

-_[generic-function]_ `REFRESH  (PLACE GEN)`

-> Reconcile the node specified by PLACE with an updated generational descriptor object, GEN. The actions required for this reconciliation vary according to the node type and specializations are defined on a casewise basis.

 _[function]_         `CNODE-CONTRACTED  (CNODE LEVEL)`

 > The _CONTRACTION_ of a CNODE is an ajustment performed when a CNODE